ChainSafe/forest/documentation/src/js_console.md

  - `showSyncStatus()`
  - `sendFIL(to, attoAmount)`

+### Timers

+In addition, to support part of the JavaScript language, the console also provides implementation for `sleep(seconds)` timer and a tipset based timer, `sleepTipsets(epochs)`, which sleeps till the number of new tipsets added is equal to or greater than `epochs`.

 ### Modules

 CommonJS modules is the way to package JavaScript code for Forest console.
 You can import modules using the `require` function: